 Curious about Stage Racing, new to mountain bike or racing multiple days?
 We want you to give 3 days of racing a try!
-In order to facilitate that venture we have created an something just for you:
+In order to facilitate that venture we have created something just for you:

 3 days of racing for those new to multi-day racing.
 You can be a beginner mountain biker OR an experienced mountain biker NEW to multi-day racing.
 Here is your race schedule: